deckhouse/deckhouse/ee/modules/030-cloud-provider-openstack/docs/FAQ.md

 ### Attaching storage devices to instances in a hybrid cluster

-To use PersistentVolumes on openstack nodes, you must create StorageClass with the appropriate OpenStack volume type.
+To use PersistentVolumes on OpenStack nodes, you must create StorageClass with the appropriate OpenStack volume type.
 The `openstack volume type list` command lists all available types.

 Here is the example config for the `ceph-ssd` volume type:

 ```yaml
 apiVersion: storage.k8s.io/v1